apotiron/apotiron.github.io/_pages/teaching.md

 [Doctorate in Social Sciences and Humanities](https://www.jku.at/en/degree-programs/types-of-degree-programs/doctorate-phd/doctorate-degree-in-social-sciences-humanities/), [Doctorate Degree in Social Sciences, Econonomics & Business](https://www.jku.at/en/degree-programs/types-of-degree-programs/doctorate-phd/doctorate-degree-in-social-sciences-economics-business/)

 **Course Description:**
+Science has always had a special place in our societies.
+Today, it is either considered the best way to attain knowledge or fiercely opposed.
+This course is addressed to doctoral students and aims to introduce fundamental philosophical issues about the nature of modern science and scientific knowledge.
+Topics include the nature of scientific knowledge, scientific progress, realism and antirealism, reductionism, laws of nature, scientific explanation, and the role of values in shaping scientific research.
+The students are invited to link these topics to their dissertation subjects.

 **Responsibility:**
+- Clarifying 💡 philosophical concepts and debates to a public without a heavy philosophical background
+- Familiarize with PhD subjects that are farer from my background 👾

 **Semester:** Summer 2024